We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 To make your search easier, we’ve unearthed five quality options for you to consider.

 - Best luxury flippable mattress: Saatva Zenhaven Mattress

-- Best overall flippable mattress: Layla Memory Foam Mattress
+- Best memory foam flippable mattress: Layla Memory Foam Mattress

-- Best natural flippable mattress: Brooklyn Bedding EcoSleep Hybrid
+- Best natural flippable mattress: Brooklyn Bedding EcoSleep Luxe

 When selecting the top double-sided mattresses on the market, we considered the following criteria:

-- Customer reviews.
-We read through hundreds of customer reviews to get more insight on the pros and cons of each mattress and find out how they worked for real people at home.
+- Customer reviews: We read hundreds of customer reviews to get more insight into the pros and cons of each mattress and how they worked for real people at home.

-- Company reputation and transparency.
-We only recommend mattresses from brands that meet specific safety criteria, who avoid making unprovable claims about what their mattresses can do, and have a good business reputation.
+- Company reputation and transparency: We only recommend mattresses from reputable brands that meet specific safety criteria and avoid making unprovable claims about what their mattresses can do.
 We also look for brands that openly share where they make their mattresses and what materials they use.

-- Company policies.
-It’s pretty much impossible to know if you’ll get good sleep on your new mattress without sleeping on it.
-A mattress is a pretty big purchase, and reputable brands will offer trial periods so you can be sure you’ve made the right decision.
-Your mattress should also come with a warranty, just in case it fails the test of time.
+- Company policies: It’s impossible to know if you’ll get good sleep on your new mattress without sleeping on it.
+A mattress is a pretty big purchase, and reputable brands will offer trial periods so you can check you’ve made the right decision.
+Your mattress should also come with a warranty just in case it fails the test of time.

-While double-sided mattresses may not cost twice as much as a single-sided mattress, they sometimes do cost slightly more.
+While double-sided mattresses may not cost twice as much as single-sided ones, they sometimes cost slightly more.

 We’ve given prices for queen mattresses.
 Here’s how we broke them down: